MikeKaman/sampling-perception-theory/README.md

 **Author:** Mike Kaman — Byron Center, Michigan **Contact:** Kamaninc@yahoo.com

-This repository contains the simulation code and working paper for a speculative physics framework proposing that quantum indeterminacy may be an artifact of observer under-sampling rather than a fundamental property of nature.
+This repository contains the simulation code, mathematical derivations, and working paper for a geometric framework proposing that the fine structure constant α, quantum mechanics, and the Standard Model gauge forces emerge from the topology of stable folds in a 4D membrane.
+The central result is a derivation of α to 0.007% accuracy from the writhe of the Clifford torus — no free parameters.## Files

-## Files

 - `sampling_theory_simulation.py` — Python simulation
 - `mathematical_derivations.md` — draft math derivations (unverified, seeking review)